 Employment gaps are common and can occur for various reasons—family, education, health, or personal growth.
 However, what raises red flags is when these gaps are poorly explained or seem to be intentionally obscured.
 Candidates who stretch dates or provide unclear justifications can create doubt in a recruiter’s mind.
 Our talent acquisition experts guide candidates on how to present these gaps effectively, turning potential weaknesses into strengths.

-Examples of Red Flags:
+Examples of Red Flags

 - Vague Statements: Listing a gap with explanations like “personal reasons” or “took time off” without any further detail can be concerning.
 While recruiters don't need to know every aspect of your personal life, vague responses can suggest you might be hiding something, such as difficulties maintaining employment or unresolved issues at previous jobs.